PhilanthroPunks: Why today’s philanthropy calls for an old-school DIY punk attitude

 Jenny Toomey is the former director of the Ford Foundation’s Catalyst Fund, a $50 million, three-year investment to build the field of Public Interest Technology, and previously led efforts to expand access, transparency, innovation, and participation in the internet.
 Jenny is founder and co-frontwoman of DC band Tsunami, as well as the independent record label Simple Machine Records.
 She's performed on 12 albums, dozens of compilation records and singles, and a musical.

+Alex Daniels is a senior reporter at the Chronicle of Philanthropy.
 Before joining the Chronicle in 2013, Alex covered Congress and national politics for the Arkansas Democrat-Gazette.
 He covered the 2008 and 2012 presidential campaigns and reported extensively about Walmart Stores for the Little Rock paper.
 Alex was the drummer of DC hardcore band Swiz.
 A band autobiography was published in 2025, and the band's remastered catalog was recently released on Dischord records.

 You might also like